Illinois Pay Transparency. Single-State Compliance.

 You "We send what we have.
 We don't manufacture documentation we don't have."

 Your response addresses the 14 postings.
-Senior Deputy Director Alvarez's office writes back: "Your response is silent on the Pay Data Report disparity finding and on the bona fide factor documentation requested in our original correspondence.
+Senior Deputy Director Alvarez's office writes back: "Your response is silent on the EPRC certification inconsistency finding and on the bona fide factor documentation requested in our original correspondence.
 Please advise within ten days whether Lakeshore Diagnostics intends to provide this documentation, or whether we should proceed under our independent investigative authority."

 Responding only to what was asked is technically permissible.
 But the IDOL asked for two things: the posting remediation AND bona fide factor documentation under 820 ILCS 112/10.
 Answering only the easy half signals to the regulator that the harder half is the part you cannot defend.
 The follow-up letter is worse than the original because now you have demonstrated awareness of the gap without willingness to address it.

-Unlike some regulations that freeze penalties once you acknowledge the issue, HB 3129 treats each day a non-compliant posting remains live as a continuing violation.
-Requesting an extension while the postings stay up does not pause the clock.
-It runs it.
-Worse, the IDOL has discretion to escalate to formal investigation under 820 ILCS 112/30 enforcement.
-Once that happens, the timeline is no longer yours to manage.
-What you are really delaying is not compliance.
-It is confronting the pay band problem underneath.
+HB 3129 treats each day a non-compliant posting stays live as a continuing violation.
+The extension doesn't pause the clock, it runs it.
+Once IDOL escalates under 820 ILCS 112/30, the timeline is no longer yours.
+What you're really delaying is the pay band problem underneath.

 You've responded to the IDOL, or at least started to.
 While you were drafting, this landed in your inbox from Lauren Mitchell, Senior Engineer.